 Step 4: Plot it Out!

-Now that you’ve got your SMARTER goals set, you know what you want to accomplish and how much time you actually have available to do so.
+Now that you’ve set your SMARTER goals, you know what you want to accomplish and how much time you actually have available to do so.
 Plot out how you’re going to get there.

 Here are some templates, guides, samples & other resources to help you plot it out: